symfony/symfony-docs/cookbook/request/mime_type.rst

 the request format, accessible via :method:`Symfony\\Component\\HttpFoundation\\Request::getRequestFormat`, is used to set the MIME type of the ``Content-Type`` header on the ``Response`` object.
-Internally, Symfony contains a map of the most common formats (e.g.
+Internally, Symfony2 contains a map of the most common formats (e.g.
 ``html``, ``json``) and their associated MIME types (e.g. ``text/html``, ``application/json``).
 Of course, additional format-MIME type entries can easily be added.
 This document will show how you can add the ``jsonp`` format